status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --agent-string            Node agent string which is used as identifier in network [=nimbus].
      --subscribe-all-subnets   Subscribe to all subnet topics when gossiping [=false].
      --peerdas-supernode       Subscribe to all column subnets, thereby becoming a PeerDAS supernode [=false].
+     --light-supernode         Subscribe to the first half of column subnets [=false].
      --num-threads             Number of worker threads ("0" = use as many threads as there are CPU cores available) [=0].
      --jwt-secret              A file containing the hex-encoded 256 bit secret key to be used for